 13. Perm with Hats

-If you had a fedora stage in high school then you definitely aren’t alone.
+If you had a fedora stage in high school, you definitely aren’t alone!
 Grab your old favorite hat and use it as a way to protect your skin from the sun.
-Using a generous dollop of some mousse will help to define your curls as they peek out from under your hat.
+Using a dollop of mousse helps define your curls as they peek out from under.

 14. Floral Crown

-A colorful floral crown will always be a good choice in our book.
-Spray your curls with some hairspray before you place the crown on top of your head to make sure the crown doesn’t weigh your strands down and flatten your curls.
+A colorful floral crown will always be a fun choice.
+Spray curls with hairspray before you place the crown on top of your head to give some control and to ensure the crown doesn’t flatten your ringlets.